akmalia3/BMI_Calculator-Using_Steamlit/README.md

-# BMI_Calculator-Using_Steamlit
+# BMI Calculator Using Steamlit
 BMI Calculator using Streamlit.
 Streamlit is an open-source app framework for Machine Learning and Data Science teams.
-Create beautiful web apps in minutes
+Create beautiful web apps in minutes.

+file:///home/mallia/Videos/Screencasts/Screencast%20from%2031-08-23%2016:41:58.webm